Roger (to Kate, separately): I'm giving this case you to because I know you will want to crush her.

 - Hollywood Law:

-- Only $9,000 of fraud from insider trading is also not something they would bring to trial.
-It certainly annoys Chief Judge Nicholas Byrne, who takes off his glasses and asks, "This is what Roger Dunn is prioritizing in the US Attorney's office nowadays?"
-The insider trading case actually gets a lot of the other matters of law correct, such as having the lawyers argue from behind counsel table instead of pacing inside of the well (the area between counsel tables and the judge's bench).
+- Only $9,000 of fraud from insider trading in the pilot is also not something a US Attorney would bring to trial.
+Lampshaded by Chief Judge Nicholas Byrne, who takes off his glasses and asks, "This is what Roger Gunn is prioritizing in the US Attorney's office nowadays?"
+The insider trading case actually gets a lot of the other matters of law correct, such as having the lawyers argue from behind counsel table instead of pacing inside of the well (the area between counsel tables and the judge's bench), and the arguments for why exactly the defendant is being prosecuted are also sound (some people need to be reminded that there are consequences to breaking the law).

 - The question about whether any crime that was committed in Yellowstone National Park could be tried has been raised.
 It isn't, however, because of the small area which is in Idaho lacks a local population.
 Rather, it's because it falls in three states, so which Federal District Court should have jurisdiction is a problem then under the Vicinage Clause of the Sixth Amendment.
 The part in Idaho actually falls in the Wyoming District Court's jurisdiction, rather than Idaho's as well.